jakobrunge/tigramite_old/README.md

 The results pickle file and figures will be saved in the specified folder.

 Some functions make use of fast cython functions (in the file "tigramite_cython_code.pyx").
-I included the compiled tigramite_cython_code.c file and also the setup file which can be run with
+I included the compiled tigramite_cython_code.c and *.so files (for unix systems) and also the setup file which can be run with

 python setup_tigramite_cython_code.py build_ext --inplace

-to compile the code.
+to compile the code in your system.